LQDLove/Genetic-algorithms-for-face-recognition/Readme.md

 ## Algorithm

-Previous start of genetic algorithms, the following Image Treatment was applied:
+Previous start of genetic algorithms, the following image processing was applied:
 * Convert RGB Image to grayscale
 * Change the image size to 256x256
 * Image noise reduction